2024 Hualien earthquake: Earthquake

 Taiwan's Central Weather Administration (CWA) measured the earthquake's local magnitude at 7.2, while the United States Geological Survey (USGS) placed the earthquake at 7.4.
 It was the strongest earthquake to hit Taiwan since the 1999 Jiji earthquake, which measured 7.7.

 At least 1,400 aftershocks were recorded following the earthquake.
-A 6.4 aftershock struck at 00:11 UTC, followed by a 5.7 event at 00:35, a 5.5 at 00:43 and a 5.7 at 00:46.
+A 6.4 aftershock struck at 00:11 UTC, followed by a 5.6 event at 00:35, a 5.3 at 00:43 and a 5.6 at 00:46.
 On 22 April, a 5.8 event struck at 14:11, followed in the evening (early morning of 23 April NST) by two large aftershocks that occurred south of Hualien City, both of them measuring 6.1.
 A 5.7 aftershock occurred near Taroko National Park on 26 April.

 The earthquake had a maximum CWA seismic intensity of 6+ in Hualien City and 5- in Taipei.
 Intensity 4 or higher was felt across much of the island except its southern extent, which felt intensities 2 to 3.
 At Taroko National Park, a maximum peak ground acceleration of 1,491.14 gal (1.52 g) was recorded by a CWB station.
 In China, shaking was felt in Shanghai, Suzhou, Shenzhen, Guangzhou, Shantou, and parts of Fujian, Zhejiang, and Jiangsu provinces.
 It was also felt in Hong Kong and on the island of Yonaguni, Japan, where it measured Shindo 4 on the Japan Meteorological Agency seismic intensity scale.

 The earthquake had a focal mechanism corresponding to reverse-faulting at a 34.8 km depth.
 According to the USGS, the rupture occurred on a northeast–southwest-striking, moderately dipping, reverse fault within the Eurasian plate.
 The estimated rupture dimensions for a similarly sized reverse-faulting earthquake is 60 km by 35 km.
 Its finite fault model indicated rupture on an east-southeast dipping plane.
 The slip occurred within an elliptical rupture area 60 km by 60 km on the plane.
 The maximum displacement was estimated at 1.2471 m.
 The shock's magnitude was identical to a 1986 earthquake that killed 15 people in Hualien.

 The China Earthquake Administration (PRC) estimated the earthquake rupture process did not exceed 35 seconds in duration.
-The slip was distributed across a fault 50 km across.
+The slip was distributed across a 50 km fault.
 According to their finite fault model, slip was mainly concentrated around the epicenter, reaching 3 m of maximum displacement.
 The model's geometry consists of a northeast striking fault dipping at a shallow angle to the northwest.
 About 1 m of slip occurred at the shallow part of the fault that reaches the seafloor off the island's coast.
 As of November 2024, Hualien City was still experiencing aftershocks.